robotsorcerer/robotsorcerer.github.io/about.md

 #### **Minimal**

 I am a roboticist (ML/Control specialist) with strong research thrusts in translational medical physics research.
 For the last 12 years, I have worked in several aspects of the automation research and development value chain in various capacities: this includes the consumer robots, supply chain, and process automation industries (Amazon Robotics, PFN Inc Japan, Coca-Cola).

-As a PhD (UT Dallas, UTSW) and a Postdoc (UChicago, UPenn), I explored open-ended questions in head and neck immobilization during photon-based head and neck surgery and magnetic resonance imaging -- with soft and rigid parallel robots alike.
-These create a niche skill-set that spans machine learning, control and motion-planning that improve partnership with teams and external vendors.
+After my doctorate in Electrical and Computer Engineering (Robotics Concentration), I held a brief postdoc stint at University of Chicago’s Duchossois Center for Advanced Medicine (DCAM) before moving to the Perelman School of Medicine (PSOM) at The University of Pennsylvania.
+At DCAM and PSOM, I proposed the design, and control of a Cephalopods-inspired parallel soft robot mechanism for real-time patient motion correction in intensity-modulated radiation therapy, stereo-tactic radiosurgery, and in emerging magnetic resonance-linear accelerator photon-based cancer therapy.

 ## **Continuum Mechanics Jovial Trivia**